Quiz: What Do You Know About Ford Truck Engines?: Autoversed

 What did the twin-turbocharged EcoBoost V6 replace in SVT Raptors?

-Older model Ford SVT Raptors came with a 6.2L V8 engine, but that was swapped out in favor of 450-horsepower 3.5-liter twin-turbocharged EcoBoost V6 in an effort to improve overall fuel economy.
+The first Ford SVT Raptors came with a torque loaded 6.2L V8 engine that transformed a lumber hauling pickup to a sporty setup.
+That engine was swapped out in the truck's second generation in favor of 450-horsepower 3.5-liter twin-turbocharged EcoBoost V6 in an effort to improve overall fuel economy.

 Wiki Commons by Michael Barera